vedran-kolka-syntio/risingwave-docs/cloud/about-whats-new.md

 ---
 id: about-whats-new
-title: What's new in RisingWave Cloud
+title: What's new?
-description: hello
+description: What's new in RisingWave Cloud?
 slug: /about-whats-new
 ---